How to Play Scramgram

 Your score is based on how many four-letter words you find:

 Find more than 5 words?
-Every extra word beyond the five-star threshold is pure bragging rights.
-Your total word count tells the story when you share your results!
+Every extra word is pure bragging rights.
+Your total word count and survival time tell the story when you share your results!

 Tips and Strategy

 - Start with what you see.
 Don't overthink it.
 If a word jumps out, type it immediately.
-Speed matters more than strategy.
+Speed matters — every second counts.

 - Think in common patterns.
 Look for common word endings like -ATE, -INE, -ORT, -ARK.
 Train your brain to spot these quickly.

 - Don't second-guess.
 If you think it might be a word, try it.
-There's no penalty for wrong guesses, just lost time.
+Wrong guesses just cost a moment — not finding a word costs 3 seconds.

 - Use all the letters.
 It's easy to fixate on a few letters.
 Make sure you're considering every letter in the set.